Pieter Hermansz Verelst: Biography

 Verelst was born in Dordrecht probably in 1616 or possibly 1618 to Herman Verelst and his second wife, Marieke Backx.
 He married Adriana van Gesel in Dordrecht on 3 August 1638 having become engaged on 11 July 1638.
 Verelst had nine children with Adriana who died before September 1657.
 (Note: The burial of Adriana Verelst (née van Gesel) has not been traced.
 It was likely to have taken place in The Hague from mid 1651 to autumn 1657.)
 He married Elisabeth Schölts on 30 September 1657.
 Elisabeth had two daughters.
 She died somewhere between 1659 (the date of birth of her second child) and 1668.

 Pieter moved with some of his children to London in 1668, possibly to live with Simon, and died in England in or about November 1668.
 (Note: Pieter Verelst's death in England is recorded in his son John's response to an attempt by Simon Verelst to sue him.
-Not knowing of John's deposition, G.H.
+Not knowing of John's bill of pleading, G.H.
 Veth found evidence of a Pieter Verelst working as a brewer in Hulst and suggested that this could be identified with the painter of the same name.)